Recession-proof business: what works and how to prepare

 How to protect your business against rising costs

-Small businesses are reluctant to pass on every extra cost to their customers and often concede margin as a result.
-Southall says that will catch them out unless they break some old management habits.
+Track profitability, not just revenue.
+Small businesses often concede margin rather than pass every extra cost to customers.
+Southall says that will catch them out unless they break old management habits.

-Working out profits and margins requires more bookkeeping and math but it’s vital to keep the business viable.
-If you don’t already have an accountant or bookkeeper, now might be a good time to get one.
+Working out profits and margins requires more bookkeeping, but it's vital to keep the business viable.
+If you don't already have an accountant or bookkeeper, now might be a good time to get one.
 Many will produce monthly reports tracking margins and profits for a flat fee.
 Find an accountant or bookkeeper.

 5. Handling the squeeze on margins (inflation proofing)

-While businesses often sacrifice profitability in this way, it eventually becomes unsustainable.
+While businesses often sacrifice profitability this way, it eventually becomes unsustainable.

 How to protect your business against tighter margins

-“A price increase will ultimately become unavoidable,” says Southall.
-“Businesses need to right-size that increase so they’re not going back to their customers 3 months later with more bad news.
-You’re better off to do it right the first time so try not to be too timid.”
+- Right-size your price increase the first time: "A price increase will ultimately become unavoidable," says Southall.
+"Businesses need to right-size that increase so they're not going back to their customers 3 months later with more bad news."

-Koziel adds that customers understand inflation is happening and so price increases are expected.
-“Just be clear in your communication.
-It’s the same if you’re removing services because, for example, you can’t find staff.
+- Communicate clearly: Koziel adds that customers understand inflation is happening and price increases are expected.
+"Just be clear in your communication.
 Be open and honest.
-Loyal customers will still want to support you.”
+Loyal customers will still want to support you."

 6. Access to debt and finance (recession proofing)

-Business loans are typically secured by assets such as machinery, inventory or accounts receivable.
-All of these things tend to lose value when a recession sets in, which means things can get complicated with your bank.
+Business loans are typically secured by assets like machinery, inventory, or accounts receivable.
+These assets can lose value in a recession; during the Great Recession, there was a 22 percent downturn in investments over just three quarters.
+All of these tend to lose value when a recession sets in, which complicates your relationship with your bank.

 "You may no longer have enough security against your existing loans," explains Koziel.
 "And your scope for new lending will shrink or disappear altogether."